Ayub Bachchu

-In October 2018, Bachchu died of cardiac failure in his own residence in Dhaka, six years after suffering from a lung ailment.
-He gave his last performance in Rangpur City two days before his death.
-He was buried in Chaitanya Goli in Chittagong, beside his mother's grave.

 Early life

-Bachchu was born in Chittagong in Patiya at Khorna union on 16 August 1962 to Mohammad Ishaque Chowdhury (father) and Nurjahan Begum (mother).
-The family moved to the Chittagong city after the Liberation War of Bangladesh.
+Bachchu was born on 16 August 1962 to a Bengali family of Muslim Chowdhuries in Khorna, Patiya, Chittagong District, East Pakistan.
+He was the son of Mohammad Ishaque Chowdhury and Nurjahan Begum.
+The family moved to Chittagong city after the Liberation War of Bangladesh in 1971.
 They resided in Jubilee Road.
-He had two brothers.
-He was the eldest among them.
-His nickname was Robin.
-He got his first acoustic guitar from his father as a gift in 1973, when he was in class four.
+He had two brothers and was the eldest among them all.
+His daak naam was Robin.
+He got his first acoustic guitar from his father as a gift in 1973, when he was in class six.
 He learned to play guitar from Jacob Dias (the founder of "Spider" band), who used to live in Chittagong.
 "Spider" band is the first band of Chittagong.
-From 1974 to 1977 he was playing guitar in Spider band and then he made his own band Ugly boyz.
+From 1974 to 1977 he was playing guitar in Spider band and then he made his own band Ugly Boyz.
 He borrowed an electric guitar from his friend, Kumar Bishwajit, which was a Teisco Guitar.
 Bishwajit gave him the guitar after he [Bachchu] showed more interest towards it.
 He was very attracted to the guitar playing techniques of Jimi Hendrix and Joe Satriani.
 He was admitted to Government Muslim High School in 1975.
 In 1979, he graduated from Muslim High School.
 His parents did not support him on becoming a musician.
 But, after his family saw his passion for rock music, they agreed on letting him become a musician.
 While studying in high school, Bachchu formed a band named "Golden Boys", which was later renamed as "Ugly Boys".
 Kumar Bishwajit was the lead singer of the band and Bachchu was the guitarist.
 They used to do club shows and shows in weddings (Mostly in the Patiya Upazilla).
 The group disbanded after Bachchu joined Souls in 1980.